Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 - Missouri is winless against the spread this season.

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 1.5 points or more.
+- The Tigers have yet to cover the spread this season when favored by 1.5 points or more.

-- Missouri's games this year have gone over the total in two out of three opportunities (66.7%).
+- Missouri's games this year have hit the over on two of three set point totals (66.7%).

-- Missouri is 0-3 against the spread and 2-1 overall this season when the team notches more than 10.3 points.
+- Missouri is 0-3 against the spread and 2-1 overall in games when it puts up more than 10.3 points.

-- Missouri is 0-3 against the spread and 2-1 overall when the team piles up more than 254.3 yards.
+- When Missouri churns out more than 254.3 yards, the team is 0-3 against the spread and 2-1 overall.

-- The Tigers have one giveaway this season, while the Eagles have five takeaways .
+- The Tigers have turned the ball over one time this season, four fewer than the Eagles have forced (5).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.